-This artist rendering shows Theodore Olson, the attorney representing Citizens United, second from right, arguing a campaign finance case before the Supreme Court in Washington, Wednesday, Sept.
+This artist rendering shows Theodore Olson, the attorney representing Citizens United, second from left, arguing a campaign finance case before the Supreme Court in Washington, Wednesday, Sept.
 9, 2009.
 Seated, from left are, Justice Samuel Alito, Justice Ruth Bader Ginsburg, Justice Anthony Kennedy, Justice John Paul Stevens, Chief Justice John Roberts, Justice Antonin Scalia, Justice Clarence Thomas, Justice Stephen Breyer, and the court's newest member Justice Sonia Sotomayor.
 (AP Photo/Dana Verkouteran.
 Photo reprinted with permission from The Associated Press)

 In Citizens United v.
 Federal Election Commission, a sharply divided (5-4) U.S. Supreme Court invalidated a provision of the Bipartisan Campaign Reform Act (BCRA) that prohibited corporations and unions from using their general treasury funds for express advocacy or electioneering communications.

-It is one of the most talked about and controversial First Amendment decisions issued by the U.S. Supreme Court in recent memory.
+This decision is one of the most talked about and controversial First Amendment decisions issued by the U.S. Supreme Court in recent memory.

 Citizens United, a nonprofit corporation, released a film titled Hillary: The Movie in January 2008.